NaveedNaseem84/PP4-Sultans-Restaurant/README.md

   - **Please note:** This issue affects the deletion of bookings in the same way.
 The URL section `update_booking` would change to `delete_booking`, the remainder of URL would remain the same.

-### Fix(ID 0ef9b09)
+### - Fix(ID 0ef9b09)

-This was was fixed by adding in the follow additional access control check within `book views.py`.
+This was was fixed by adding in the follow additional access control checks within `book views.py`.

 Within the `update_booking` function, a check is done to see if the logged in user is the same as the user who created the booking or is an admin.
 If so, the user and admin are able to update the selected booking.
 If not, a forbidden notification is shown to the user and a redirection to the booking page takes place.